US births fell during the pandemic, CDC data show - KTVZ

 By Jacqueline Howard, CNN

-The number of births in the United States fell by 4% last year, much of it likely due to the pandemic, according to a new report from the US Centers for Disease Control and Prevention.
+The number of births in the United States fell by 4% last year, according to a new report from the US Centers for Disease Control and Prevention, and the pandemic may have presented the “perfect storm” for accelerated declines.

 It’s “the largest annual decline in the number of births since 1973,” CDC researchers wrote in their report.